 In MENWIZ each node is an instance of class menu, even the root node.
-All nodes have at least one attribute: a label, that is the character string that appear on the LCD.
+All nodes have at least one attribute: a label, that is the character string that likely you want to show on the LCD.
 In this example we assume label to be the text inside the node box ("Root","Node1", ...).

-All nodes within a menu tree are created using the following method of the class menwiz addMenu(qualifier, parent node, label);
+All nodes within a menu tree are created using the following method of the class menwiz:

+addMenu(qualifier, parent node, label);